robotology/urdf2casadi-matlab/README.md

 Some usefull turorial can be found at https://github.com/robotology/idyntree#tutorials .

 ## URDF specifications
 The URDF specifications and its mathematical description that has been used in this repository can be found [here](https://github.com/robotology/blender-robotics-utils/issues/3#issuecomment-906262419).
 Only joints with the [`axis`](http://wiki.ros.org/urdf/XML/joint) aligned with one of the three directions of the joint frame are supported.
+Models with fixed joints are not supported.

 ## Usage
 Add to the [MATLAB path](https://mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html) the repository and all its subfolders by launching `setPath.m`, make sure to insert the correct path to CasADi.Get the [URDF](http://wiki.ros.org/urdf) of your robot.
 Then pick one of the functions to create and test the model against IDynTree